 As Dmitri Dolgov, Head of Waymo (a self-driving car project formerly part of Google) says on Medium, “We know that human error is involved in 94% of all crashes.
 That’s why we’re working harder than ever to bring self-driving cars, that don’t get tired or distracted, to our roads.”

 Waymo uses machine learning to improve Google’s self-driving cars’ ability to handle complex situations.
 The cars are tested by being driven automatically in various locations with a driver at the ready to take over in any dangerous moments.
 These moments are called ‘disengages’.
 The number of disengages for each 1,000 miles has proven to be quite an effective metric for measuring the performance of self-driving cars.

 As the following graph shows, over a year of machine learning, Waymo’s cars required only a quarter as many disengages in 2016 as they did in 2015.

-This shows that we’re getting closer and closer to a future where self-driving cars are an everyday reality for many people, and we have machine learning to thank.
+This shows that we’re getting closer and closer to a future where self-driving cars are an everyday reality for many people, and we have machine learning to thank for that.

 #3: Your Netflix recommendations

 The more you use Netflix, the more finely tuned its recommendations for you become.

 For example, let’s say you binge watch an entire season of a comedy show on Netflix.